 If you're looking for lots of data, home wireless broadband may be a good option.

-Home wireless broadband uses mobile networks to get you connected to the Internet, so if you’re sick of a poor connection that drags down your speed, find out more about home wireless broadband in this article.
+Home wireless broadband uses mobile networks to get you connected to the Internet, so if you’re sick of a poor connection that drags down your speed, you simply plug your modem in, and you’re good to go.
+Find out more about home wireless broadband in this article.

 What is home wireless broadband?